ankurkohli007/Photogrammetry-and-3D-Model-Reconstruction_Virtual-Reality-for-Robotics/README.md

 **Step2:** **Photogrammetry Processing:**

 The photos are first sorted to eliminate images of bad quality (blurry, out of frame, wrong exposition) that would only disturb the next steps.
-Approx. 1000 pictures we captured.

 Now that all the testbench is clear, let us dive into the 3D photogrammetry processing details through a workflow with Reality Capture.